Japanese Patterns of Design

 Drinking Otoso on the morning of New Year’s Day

-On the morning of New Year’s Day, it used to be customary to drink Otoso while offering it to the gods and chanting and praying for the health of the family.
+On the morning of New Year’s Day, it used to be customary to drink Otoso while offering it to the gods, chanting, and praying for the health of the family.

-The otoso is made of six kinds of herbal medicines and has the function of warming the body and regulating digestive functions.
-It also had the effect of preventing illnesses that are more likely to occur during the cold season.
+The torso is made of six kinds of herbal medicines.
+It warms the body and regulates digestive functions.
+It also prevents illnesses that are more likely to occur during the cold season.

 Decorating Kadomatsu